Another artical from Car Audio Mag. Very useful.

 DoorsWind noise, mechanical rattles and audio vibrationsFloorRoad noise, drivetrain and thermalFirewallThermal, road noise and engine noiseTrunkRoad noise, mechanical rattles and audio vibrationsRear DeckAudio vibrations, mechanical rattlesRoofWind noise and thermal

 A few years back, the entire interior sheet metal was covered with a spray-on liquid sound deadener.
 While it made a slight difference, it wasn't worth the effort or the expense.
-Add to that the fact that it's water based and resulted in a lot of little rust patches, this stuff is not advisable.
+Add to that the fact that it's water based and resulted in a lot of little rust patches, this stuff is not advisable. | Using a paint scraper, some MEK (Methyl Ethyl Ketone, similar to acetone but evaporates slower) and some good ol' elbow grease, the spray-on stuff came off in chunks.
+It took hours to get the car clean again. | With the back seat area clean, the rusty areas need some attention.
+Using a chip brush and some Mar-Hyde One-Step, the rust was converted from body cancer to black oxide primer.
+On areas like this, the stuff really works and keeps the rust from spreading, which would eventually lead to a floor replacement. |

 The removal of the original mat is a messy proposition.
 Using a metal spatula, the old mat is scraped off the floor.
 Sometimes it comes off in small pieces, tearing the paper.
 In some areas, there isn't enough room to get the scraper under the mat.
-Cutting the mat down the center provides an easy solution.
+Cutting the mat down the center provides an easy solution. | This piece came off as a sheet, showing the ineffectiveness of the OE mat. | The original firewall jute padding had disintegrated to a mess that always covered the carpet with lint.
+The padding practically fell off in my hands. |

-The entire floor pan gets vacuumed so the new mat will stick to the floor and not the dirt and sand.
-The final step before applying the Dynamat is wiping everything down with MEK to clean the metal of old adhesive and grease so the new adhesive sticks.
+The factory used a little spray adhesive to hold the jute pad under the dash.
+The scraper made quick work of removing it. | The entire floor pan gets vacuumed so the new mat will stick to the floor and not the dirt and sand.
+The final step before applying the Dynamat is wiping everything down with MEK to clean the metal of old adhesive and grease so the new adhesive sticks. | The Dynamat is available in project kits or bulk packs.
+Shown here are a door kit for two doors, a trunk kit and a bulk kit.
+The bulk kit is for the floor and contains nine pre-cut sheets totaling 36ft2 of mat. |

 1 comment: